2019 OVERVIEW DISCOVERY EXPEDITIONS SEA KAYAK TRIPS

 Our Float House Based Trips offer you the comfort of quaint cabin accommodation combined with the adventure you seek everyday on a kayaking trip.
 Booking this trip early would be in your best interest.

 This trip offers you a soft bed and a warm place to sleep at night.
 We believe this helps you keep your energy up to enjoy each day of adventure we have planned for you.
 Days are filled with a relaxed approach to sea kayaking, whale watching, and other wildlife viewing.

-Sea Kayaking on this trip will be a combination of exploring the rugged islets of the Burdwood Group, Viner Sound, and the Benjamin Group just North of Echo Bay.
+Sea Kayaking on this trip will be a combination of exploring the many passages, lagoons and outer islands of the Broughton Archipelago.
 You will be shuttled into this area and shuttled back to Port McNeill on the final day of your trip.

 Trip Dates: Custom Dates Available 2018

 Trip Costs: CA$1250 pp Echo Bay – CA$1550 pp Jennis Bay

 Group Rate: Please Inquire by phone